Conjugacy problem in groups with quadratic Dehn function: S -machines

 In this paper, we estimate length and space of computations of $S$-machines, and also areas and other numerical invariants of van Kampen diagrams.
 The following constants will be used in the estimates throughout this paper.

 where $\ll$ means "much smaller".

 For each inequality in this paper involving several of these constants, let $D$ be the biggest constant appearing there.
-The inequality always can then be rewritten in the form This {\em highest parameter principle} \cite{book} makes the system of inequalities used in this paper consistent.
+Then the inequality can be rewritten in the form This {\em highest parameter principle} \cite{book} makes the system of inequalities used in this paper consistent.